Wildeman River

-The Wildeman River is a river in southern Papua province, Indonesia.
+The Wildeman River is a river in South Papua, Indonesia.
 It is a tributary of the Pulau River.

 Geography

 The river flows in the southern area of Papua with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 21 °C. The warmest month is January, when the average temperature is around 24 °C, and the coldest is July, at 19 °C. The average annual rainfall is 6225 mm.
 The wettest month is May, with an average of 807 mm rainfall, and the driest is July, with 341 mm rainfall.